-Oso Creek: A TMDL Project to Protect Recreational Use
+Oso Creek: A Community Project to Protect Recreational Uses

-Staff from the Center for Coastal Studies at Texas A&M University–Corpus Christi and the Coastal Bend Bays Foundation will work with communities, interest groups, and local organizations to distribute information about this project and involve stakeholders in developing a plan for watershed improvement.
-All public meetings about this project are open to anyone interested.
+Staff from the Center for Coastal Studies at Texas A&M University–Corpus Christi are working with stakeholders to develop a plan for watershed improvement.
+Public meetings about this project are open to everyone.

 For More Information

 Please send an e-mail to email@example.com, and mention the Oso Creek Bacteria project in the subject line.
 Or call us at 512-239-6682.